Memory in neural activity: long-range order without criticality: Model

 We emphasize that Eqs.~\ref{dynamics_eqns1} and~\ref{dynamics_eqns2} are very similar to the ones employed by di Santo {\it et al.}~\cite{munoz_paper} in their study of the emergence of scale-free avalanches at the edge of synchronization.
 However, their study does not discuss or identify the role of memory in the generation of an LRO phase.
 In addition, to more directly focus on the role memory plays in inducing LRO, our dynamics feature a few changes from the model in~\cite{munoz_paper}.
-First, our noise term $\sigma \eta_i$ is additive, rather than multiplicative.
-Second, we introduce an identical source of Gaussian white noise in the resource dynamics, to better reflect the stochasticity of real physical systems.
-Third, we represent the replenishing of resources by a constant parameter $\delta= 0.004$, rather than a function of $R_i$.
-And fourth, we have decided to scale the noise term in the resource dynamics by the value of $\tau_{D}$, which ensures the noise does not dominate the resource dynamics when the product $R_{i}\rho_{i}$ is small and thus that $\tau_D$ is representative of a resource decay timescale for arbitrary noise strength $\sigma$.
+First, we introduce an identical source of Gaussian white noise in the resource dynamics, to better reflect the stochasticity of real physical systems.
+Second, our noise terms $\sigma \eta_{\vec{x}}$ and $\sigma \zeta_{\vec{x}}$ are additive, rather than multiplicative.
+Third, we represent the replenishing of resources by a constant parameter $\delta= 0.004$, rather than a function of $R_{\vec{x}}$.
+And fourth, we have decided to scale the noise term in the resource dynamics by the value of $\tau_{D}$, which ensures the noise does not dominate the resource dynamics when the product $R_{\vec{x}}\rho_{\vec{x}}$ is small and thus that $\tau_D$ is representative of a resource decay timescale for arbitrary noise strength $\sigma$.
 Despite these changes, we obtain phase structures similar to those reported in~\cite{munoz_paper} when other parameters are kept at the same values, giving us confidence that these modifications do not significantly influence our conclusions.
-In fact, as we will show in Sec.~\ref{sec:analytics}, the nearest-neighbor diffusive couplings, $D \nabla^2\rho_{i}$, and the activity-resource couplings, $R_{i}\rho_{i}$, are the dominant factors in inducing LRO.
+In fact, as we will show in Sec.~\ref{sec:analytics}, the nearest-neighbor diffusive couplings, $D \nabla^2\rho_{\vec{x}}$, and the activity-resource couplings, $R_{\vec{x}}\rho_{\vec{x}}$, are the dominant factors in inducing LRO.
 Our numerical results in~\ref{sec:numerics} also support this conclusion.